Nevoss/form-wrapper-js/README.md

 ```

 ## Contribute
-Eveybody is welcome from Code, to Docs, bug reports, ideas and even design.
+Evey body is welcome, you can contribute some Code, Docs, bug reports, ideas and even design.

-it is very easy to run the project just take a look at CONTRIBUTING.md and follow the instructions.
+it is very easy to install the project just take a look at CONTRIBUTING.md and follow the instructions.

 **The project is still on develop so ideas for features is more than welcome** ⭐